Post-thrombotic syndrome: Signs and symptoms

 These signs and symptoms may vary among patients and over time.
 With PTS, these symptoms typically are worse after walking or standing for long periods of time and improve with resting or elevating the leg.

 PTS lowers a person's quality of life after DVT, specifically with regards to physical and psychological symptoms and limitations in daily activities.

 Cause

-Despite outgoing research, the cause of PTS is not entirely clear.
+Despite ongoing research, the cause of PTS is not entirely clear.
 Inflammation is thought to play a role as well as damage to the venous valves from the thrombus itself.
 This valvular incompetence combined with persistent venous obstruction from thrombus increases the pressure in veins and capillaries.
 Venous hypertension induces a rupture of small superficial veins, subcutaneous hemorrhage and an increase of tissue permeability.
 That is manifested by pain, swelling, discoloration, and even ulceration.

 Risk factors

 The following factors increase the risk of developing PTS: